 Depending on your stage of colon or rectal cancer, surgical treatments may include anything from removing a precancerous polyp with a colonoscope to removing a portion of the colon or rectum to removing the entire colon, rectum and anus and nearby organs.

 Sometimes if a tumor is blocking the colon, a procedure to redirect the intestines such as an ostomy will also be necessary.
 This procedure can often be reversed once the tumor is removed.
 Many colorectal surgeries require a permanent ostomy.
-However, the experienced colon and rectal surgeons at DHI offer sphincter-preserving surgery.
+However, the experienced colon and rectal surgeons at Digestive Institute Tampa offer sphincter-preserving surgery.

 Minimally Invasive Surgery for Colon and Rectal Cancers

-As often as possible, DHI’s colon and rectal surgeons perform minimally invasive surgery for certain colorectal cancers.
+As often as possible, Digestive Institute Tampa’s colon and rectal surgeons perform minimally invasive surgery for certain colorectal cancers.
 Laparoscopic surgery involves special instruments that allow a colorectal surgeon to perform some operations through three to five very small incisions the size of keyholes.
 Some colorectal surgeries are performed with the assistance of a robotic surgical system that allows them to be minimally invasive procedures.

 While minimally invasive colorectal surgery is not right for every patient, some patients can benefit from it.
 These benefits include less pain, less time spent in the hospital, a faster recovery and a decreased chance for complications after the surgery compared to a traditional open procedure.
 These benefits can sometimes allow patients to begin their next stage of cancer treatment sooner.

 The following procedures are used to treat colorectal cancers.
-In the right situations, the DHI colorectal surgeons can offer them minimally invasively:
+In the right situations, the Digestive Institute colorectal surgeons can offer them minimally invasively:

 - Proctectomy (Rectal Resection) – If you have rectal cancer, then surgery to remove some or all of the rectum will often be needed.
 This is called a proctectomy or rectal resection.
 The rectum consists of the last six inches of the large intestine between the colon and the anus.
 Depending on the exact location, size of the tumor and how deeply is has spread into the intestinal wall, minimally invasive proctectomy may be done laparoscopically or as a transanal endoscopic microsurgery.
 This latter procedure does not involve any external scars.
 Instead, a very thin endoscope and other surgical tools can be inserted through the body’s natural opening at the anus.

 - Proctocolectomy (Colorectal Resection) – In some cases, patients will need the colon, rectum and anus removed to best treat cancer, a procedure called proctocolectomy.
-Before proceeding with this approach, DHI colorectal surgeons will explore other options that may preserve the rectum and anus.
+Before proceeding with this approach, Digestive Institute colorectal surgeons will explore other options that may preserve the rectum and anus.
 This procedure is followed by either J-pouch surgery or an ileostomy so the body has a new way to store and release solid waste.
 A proctocolectomy is a very complex surgery.
-While the DHI surgeons have experience performing it minimally invasively, it may sometimes require an open procedure.
+While our surgeons have experience performing it minimally invasively, it may sometimes require an open procedure.

 - Pelvic Extenteration – In rare cases, colorectal cancer requires the removal of nearby organs in a procedure called a pelvic extenteration.
 The surgeon might need to remove the bladder and/or prostate or uterus if these organs are affected by colorectal cancer.